Forensics Case Examples By Specialty

 Another medical malpractice case became much more suspicious to the plaintiff’s attorney when the handwritten progress notes were too perfectly in line with the defense laid out by the doctor.

 The plaintiff’s attorney contacted us to determine if the progress notes were genuine or written after the fact.
 In Oregon (and several other states), the plaintiff must notify the doctor a specified length of time before filing suit.
 When the entire file was produced for examination, the pre-suit letter from the plaintiff was included in the file.
-When that document was processed on the ESDA instrument, the impressions from the progress notes were found into the plaintiff’s letter.
+When that document was processed on the ESDA instrument, the impressions from the progress notes were found in the plaintiff’s letter.
 This means that the progress notes contained in the file were not written until after the letter was received that informed the doctor he was going to be sued.
 The previous version of the progress notes must have been discarded.

 The case went to trial and our firm testified to the results and had the original ESDA film in court.
 The defense was somehow able to get an opposing expert in the case.
 In the end, the jury came back with a decision in favor of the plaintiff.
 The case was upheld on appeal.